HumanSignal/label-studio/docs/source/templates/response_generation.md

 <img src="/images/templates/response-generation.png" alt="" class="gif-border" width="552px" height="408px" />

-Create a dataset to train a machine learning model to generate a response for a chatbot or other conversational AI use case.

-Use this template to provide a section of dialogue and type a response.
+If you want to train a machine learning model to generate a response for a chatbot or other conversational AI use case, use this template to provide a section of dialogue and type a response to create a training dataset.

 ## Template Preview